 This success cannot be easily replicated by incumbent app developers or new entrants, as JMango has patented the proprietary technology in US, China, Hong Kong, China and Australia.

 With an ever increasing smartphone penetration and the growth of mobile commerce, the addressable market that JMango tapped into is increasing exponentially.
 Research and Markets estimates m-commerce’s share of global online retail will exceed 50% by 2021.
 This will prompt more and more businesses to adapt to their clients’ growing needs to shop online using mobile.

 To exploit this market opportunity and fuel customer acquisition globally, JMango is raising a minimum £1.935m (€2.25m) in both equity and debt at £6.45m (€7.5m) pre-money valuation.

 The company envisions an exit via a trade sale to a strategic buyer, which is the most common exit route for software companies like JMango360.
 Recent transaction show that companies are valued at 4-6 times the revenue they generate.

-Currently, the management is in the process of incorporating a legal entity in the UK and will seek advanced EIS assurance from HMRC for its UK based investors.
+The management has incorporated a legal entity in the UK and has advanced EIS assurance from HMRC for its UK based investors.